guardian/identity-sanity-tests/README.md

 Sanity tests of Identity API REST endpoints.

-The tests can be targeted at different environments (LOCAL, CODE, PROD) using either:
+Tests can be targeted at different stages (LOCAL, CODE, PROD) using either:

-* environemental variable `IDENTITY_API_HOST`
+* environmental variable `IDENTITY_API_HOST`
 * property `identity.api.host` in `application.conf`

-The environemental variable has priority over the config file.
+The environmental variable has priority over the config file.

 To target the tests in TeamCity use the environmental variable.